This Day In Music: September 23

 September 23, 1978 ~ New wave, pop rock outfit Blondie release their Parallel Lines album ~ The band had two albums under their belt working with producer Richard Gottehrer, which gave them some chart success, especially in the UK, but it would be Parallel Lines, the first of four consecutive albums with producer Mike Chapman, that elevated them to international pop stars.
 Gravitating more towards a slicker, fine-tuned pop format, while still maintaining their new wave roots, Parallel Lines would be the band's first to reach top 10 Billboard Hot 200 and top the UK charts.
 Two of the album's singles, Heart Of Glass and Sunday Girl, reached the No.1 spot in the UK, while the former also topped the American Billboard Hot 100

 September 23, 1974 ~ Alternative rock, hard rock singer, guitarist, drummer, bassist Franky Perez, full name Frank Xavier Perez, born in Las Vegas, Nevada, USA ~ Cuban-tinged rock drawing from blues, roots rock, 80s rock and pop.
 Best known as a solo artist, debuting in 2003 with the Poor Man's Son album which spawned the modest hit Something Crazy.
-Has recorded steadily since and is an in-demand collaborator and touring member for the likes of Scars On Broadway, Slash, Dave Kushner, Apocalyptica, and others
+Has recorded steadily since and is an in-demand collaborator and touring member for the likes of Scars On Broadway, Slash, Dave Kushner, and Apocalyptica

 September 23, 1970 ~ André Robert Raimbourg, commonly known as actor, singer André Bourvil, passed away in Paris, France ~ Best known as an actor closely associated with Louis De Funes.
 Also known as a singer with some 300 songs to his name, including La Tendresse, Salade De Fruits and La Tactique Du Gendarme ~ Raimbourg was born in 1917